Rules of the game:

 Match dividends:

-Each match played has a $1k prizepool depending on the map score.
-The payout for each team is (maps won/maps played) * 1,000.
-Match results are sourced from Liquipedia Overwatch automatically, although there might be some delays due to processing times.
+Each match has a $500 prizepool, distributed based on the map score.
+The payout for each team is (maps won/maps played) * 500.
+Dividends are paid out once the match is over.
+Results are automatically sourced from Liquipedia Overwatch, meaning there might be some delays in payment depending on when it is updated.

 Placement dividends: